QI-CSHL/QuantLabs2025/_sources/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 <img src="images/dl/piximi_recategorize_errors.png" height="180px" />

-Depending on why you're using machine learning, you might choose to fix all the wrong images at this stage, or only some
+Depending on why you're using machine learning, you might choose to fix all the wrong images at this stage, or only some:

-- Is your goal to just get the classifications right and then use them for something, and most of them have already been correctly classified?
+- Is your goal to just get the classifications right and then use them for something else, and most of them have already been correctly classified?
   - In that case, there's no harm in just fixing the few mistakes and then moving on to other downstream quantification steps (coming soon!).
   - If this is your goal but there are a lot of mistakes, you might not choose to fix all of them at this stage, but just fix a subset and then try to train again so you can get to a point where the errors are at a small enough level that you CAN do final data cleaning by hand